crbergner/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

 ### Capacity Dimension and Topological Dimension

 As we mentioned before, the capacity dimension represents the number of particles inside of our aggregate's maximum size.
 In other words, it describes the density of fractal patterns for our problem.
-The topological dimension is what we traditionally think of for dimension, so for a 2D space it would be equal to 2.
+The topological dimension is what we traditionally think of as dimension, so for a 2D space it would be equal to 2.
 What does the capacity dimension look like in our 2D DLA then?
 We must consider our stickiness probabilities again.
 We saw previously for high probability there were sparse, branching aggregations while small probabilities had compact, more circular structures.
 We can measure the capacity dimension over radius such that we can see this relationship:

 <img src="Gifs_and_Images/RadiiDimension.png" width="400">

 *Fig. 7) Fractal Dimension vs Radii*

-While this is a little jittery, which I suspect is due to my 5000 particle count, we do see a stablization on the right side of the graph with clear distinction between our probabilities.
+While this is a little jittery, which I suspect is due to my 5000 particle count, we do see a stabilization on the right side of the graph with clear distinction between our probabilities.
 For decreasing stickiness probability we see an increasing capacity dimension vs radii.
 We can also study this on a global scale where instead of radii we look at the entire aggregation:

 <img src="Gifs_and_Images/GlobalDimension.png" width="400">